Hola-Alba/Hola-Alba/README.md

 - 👋 Hi, I’m @Hola-Alba
-- 👀 I’m interested in Blockchain, Javascript, Python, cafesito, entrepreneurship, design, stock investing, learning English and 中文。
+- 👀 I’m interested in Blockchain, frontend, entrepreneurship, graphic design, stock investing, learning English and 中文。
 - 🌱 I’m currently learning "Programing from scratch"
 - 💞️ I’m looking to collaborate in your project.
 - 📫 How to reach me https://www.linkedin.com/in/hola-alba/